-• No. This Appendix is not applicable (do not complete the remaining items)
+No. This Appendix is not applicable (do not complete the remaining items)

-• Yes.
+Yes.
 This Appendix applies (complete the remaining items)

 b.
-Medication Management and Follow-Up
+Medication Management and Follow- Un

-- i.
-Responsibility.
-Specify the entity (or entities) that have ongoing responsibility for monitoring participant medication regimens, the methods for conducting monitoring, and the frequency of monitoring. - ii.
-Methods of State Oversight and Follow-Up.
-Describe: (a) the method(s) that the State uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the State agency (or agencies) that is responsible for follow-up and oversight.
+esponsibility.
+Specify the entity (or entities) that have ongoing responsibility for monitoring participant edication regimens, the methods for conducting monitoring, and the frequency of monitoring.
+Tethods of State Oversight and Follow-Up.
+Describe: (a) the method(s) that the state uses to ensure that (e articipant medications are managed appropriately, including: (a) the identification of potentially harmful practices i.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful fractices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.